Nowadays, easy access to data is table-stakes for high-performing companies.

 Transformation: dbt

 Now we have our data in the warehouse, we need to transform it into an appropriate form for querying and analysis.
-That means turning raw source data into recognisable business concepts, along with tidying artifacts of the ETL process (removing deleted rows, etc).
+That means turning raw source data into recognizable business concepts, along with tidying artifacts of the ETL process (removing deleted rows, etc).

-While the tool choice is obvious, how to use dbt is going to be a more controversial.
+While the tool choice is obvious, how to use dbt is going to be more controversial.
 There's a load of great resources on dbt best practices, but as you can see from my Slack questions, there's enough ambiguity to tie you up.

-What follows is taken from our “Intro to data” tutorial:
+What follows is taken from our “Intro to Data” tutorial:

 What data should I use?

 Firstly, the data we expect people to be querying is what we produce from dbt.
-All tables produced by dbt are located in the All (dbt) dataset in Metabase.
+All tables produced by dbt are located in the All (dbt)

 This dataset contains many tables, and each table will be either:

-• Dim ⇒ dimension table
+- Dim ⇒ dimension table

-• Fct ⇒ fact table
+- Fct ⇒ fact table

-• Stg ⇒ staging table
+- Stg ⇒ staging table

 In general, prefer to use (in this order):